Paternity Tests: Methods and Reliability

 The ‘Paternity Index’ explains how much more likely it is that the presumed father studied is the biological one, when compared to any other man.

-It seems that a sample from the mother isn’t necessary to be able to carry out a paternity study, but having one facilitates the differentiation of the child’s genetic information.
+A sample from the mother isn’t necessary to be able to carry out a paternity study, but having one facilitates the differentiation of the child’s genetic information.
 In short, if the mother participates in the study, the research is made easier, providing safer and more reliable results.

 What laboratories can perform a paternity test?